Juliet Wells

 Public Law and Human Rights

-Juliet is a member of the Attorney General’s C panel of counsel.
+Juliet is a member of the Attorney General’s C panel and the Government of the British Virgin Islands panel of counsel.

-She has a particular interest in parliamentary privilege, judicial review procedure, public procurement, and claims by companies alleging A1P1 interference.
+She has particular expertise in parliamentary privilege, judicial review procedure, competition and procurement-related disputes, and claims by companies alleging A1P1 interference.

 Current and recent cases include:

-Advising MHCLG on the design and implementation of a new £3bn tax on developers, aiming at recouping public expenditure on emergency remediation of buildings found to have unsafe cladding following the Grenfell Tower Fire (led by James Eadie KC and Jason Pobjoy KC).
+• Re the Building Safety Levy – advising MHCLG on the design and implementation of a new £3bn tax on developers, aimed at recouping public expenditure on emergency remediation of buildings found to have unsafe cladding following the Grenfell Tower Fire.

-Acting for the claimants in a high-profile judicial review claim concerning the compatibility with Article 5 ECHR of the Mandatory Hotel Quarantine scheme (by which c.200,000 travellers returning to the UK from Red List countries were detained during the Covid-19 pandemic).
-Led by Jamie Burton KC and Adam Wagner KC.
+• R (Hotta & Ors) v Secretary of State for Health and Social Care – acting for the claimants in a high profile judicial review claim concerning the compatibility with Article 5 ECHR of the Mandatory Hotel Quarantine scheme (by which c.200,000 travellers returning to the UK from Red List countries were detained during the Covid-19 pandemic).

 Commercial